voidabhi/pyprime/README.md

 Python prime
 ============

-Dummy repo to understand
+Dummy repo to understand git and travis workflow.
-git workflow
-travis workflw.